 In other cases, vaginal “looseness” is caused by existing illnesses (such as gynecological cancers), and traumatic injuries (from accidents, rough sex, or surgery).

-Bottom line, a tight vagina isn’t necessarily a healthy vagina, the same way “looseness” isn’t a form of dysfunction.
+Bottom line, a tight vagina doesn’t automatically equate to a healthy vagina.
+The same way “looseness” isn’t a form of dysfunction.

 You see, all the factors that may cause your vagina to “become loose” are inevitable.
 Aging and childbirth are normal, and a beautiful part of life!
 But that doesn’t mean you can’t do anything to help yourself.

 For starters, it’s crucial that you know how to take care of your pelvic floor.
 These muscles contract and relax to support your pelvic organs, bladder, bowel movements, and sexual activities — which your vagina is a part of.

 Taking care of your vagina requires a holistic approach.
 Meaning, instead of tending to one part of your body, it’s better to improve your overall well-being because you’ll be stronger in the long run and more capable of healing anything.

 The Yo-Yo Diet (also called weight cycling) refers to the repetitive pattern of losing and regaining weight.
 This unhealthy, yet prevalent practice, causes the skin to stretch and sag compromising the elasticity not just of your vagina, but your breasts, and the rest of your body!

 To avoid falling into this endless (and potentially harmful) cycle of yo-yo dieting, be consistent with your exercise routine, don’t skip meals, maintain muscle mass, and eat include enough high-quality proteins and fats in your day.

 Before diving into this one, let’s clarify that the vagina and vulva are two different parts of your genitals.
 The vulva is the external portion (inner and outer lips, clitoris, and opening) while the vagina is an internal organ.